mcfrith/last-rna/last-long-reads.md

 # Aligning long DNA and RNA reads to a genome

-These recipes have been tested on MinION R9.4 human DNA and RNA sequences, but they should work for any similar kind of data.
+These recipes are designed for long reads with high rates of insertion and deletion error, e.g. nanopore or PacBio.

+Strong points of these recipes:

+* They determine the rates of insertion, deletion, and each kind of substitution in the reads, and use these rates to determine the most probable alignments.

+* They find the most-probable division of each read into (one or more) parts together with the most probable alignment of each part.
+So they can handle arbitrarily complex rearrangements and duplications in the reads relative to the genome, and discriminate between similar sequences.

 ## Requirements

 For aligning to a mammal genome, you'll need a few dozen gigabytes of memory.

-First, install the latest [LAST](http://last.cbrc.jp/) (version >= 802).
+First, install the latest [LAST][] (version >= 802).

 ## Preparing a reference genome